 The tips we describe here will help you address the most common problems, such as:

-No sound issues
+- No sound issues.

-No camera problems
+- No camera problems.

 Check Your Apple ID

-Is Apple FaceTime Down?
+Is FaceTime Down?

 It’s always good practice to check Apple’s System Status for issues and errors before troubleshooting.
 If a problem is on the FaceTime Server side, all you can do is wait for Apple to repair it.

-Check your Date & Time
+Check Your Date and Time Settings

-Click System Preferences > Network > Select Network (Wi-Fi) > Advanced > the DNS tab > click the + button to add Google DNS, enter 8.8.8.8 and 8.8.4.4
+- Click System Settings > Network > Select Network (Wi-Fi) > Advanced > the DNS tab > click the + button to add Google DNS, enter 8.8.8.8 and 8.8.4.4.
+Click OK then Apply.

 Using a Firewall With Your Mac?